sourcebroker/deployer-extended/README.rst

   |
   | The time in seconds after which the .flag.requestbuffer files will be removed automatically.
   |
   | Usually its buffer:stop task that should remove ".flag.requestbuffer" file.
-Unfortunatly sometimes deploy can fail.
+Unfortunately sometimes deploy can fail.
   | If deploy will fail after buffer:start task and before buffer:stop then the ".flag.requestbuffer" will be automatically removed
   | anyway after "locker_expire" time.